And in the Scottish Episcopal Church too…

 On the 8th September 2011, on the Feast of the Birth of the Virgin Mary, three of our number made their simple vows and were clothed in the Cistercian habit before Abbot Stuart Burns OSB, in the presence of our previous Bishop Visitor, Bishop Mark Sowerby (Bishop of Horsham), who also presided at the Profession Eucharist.
 Our preacher was the Chairman of the Archbishop’s Advisory Council, Bishop David Walker (Bishop of Manchester).

-From ancient times, the Church has celebrated each day the liturgy of the hours.
+Our Opus Dei From ancient times, the Church has celebrated each day the liturgy of the hours.
 In this way, the Church fulfils the Lord’s precept to pray without ceasing, at once offering its praise to God the Father and interceding for the salvation of the world.
-Our Community is committed to praying at least five Offices a day, beginning with Vigils at dawn, Lauds, Tierce, None, or Sext (any of these three Offices or all of them), Vespers and Compline.
+Our Community is committed to praying at least five Offices a day, beginning with Vigils at dawn, Lauds, Tierce, None, or Sext (any of these three Little Offices or all of them), Vespers and Compline.
 Our Community uses the Benedictine Daily Prayer Breviary, 2nd Edition (see below).

-Our Community currently consists of four professed brothers, two novices, and one postulant as well as a number of enquirers (i.e., potential postulants awaiting to be interviewed by our Deans’ Council at a future Chapter meeting).
+Our Community currently consists of four professed brothers (three solemnly life-professed & one simple professed), four novices, and three postulants, as well as a number of enquirers (i.e., potential postulants awaiting to be interviewed by our Deans’ Council).
 We are very pleased to announce that, as from July 2017, our Order of Cistercians are now also present in Wales and since 2021 in the Scottish Episcopal Church too.

 In 2015, we fostered a link with the former Anglican Cistercian Monastery at Ewell (1966-2004).
 When the Ewell community began in 1966 it was clear that modern Anglican Cistercian life would need to be seen as Anglican rather than a copy of a Roman Catholic model.
 What counts for everything is the real call to live the life of a Cistercian in the Anglican Church.